Starting price: $399 (GPS), $499 (GPS + Cellular)

 The Apple Watch 6 offers blood oxygen (SpO2) monitoring for the first time, a brighter always-on display, an always-on altimeter and a faster chip.
 Rival smartwatch manufacturers seem to be taking larger leaps forward with their products, while Apple sticks to its incremental process (and it’s 18-hour battery life).

 The watchOS 7 software update brings some useful tools, too, including Apple Watch sleep tracking.
 There's also a slew of new watch faces and watch bands.
 So long as you’re jumping to the Apple Watch 6 from the Series 4 or older, the combination of refreshed hardware, software and accessories supplies a more significant upgrade.

-This Apple Watch 6 review explains how Apple continues to keep its edge, and justify the $399 starting price.
-Be sure to check our Apple Watch 7 coverage for the latest intel on the Apple Watch 6 successor, too.
+This Apple Watch 6 review explains how Apple continues to keep its edge, and justify the $399 starting price — as well as a 2021 Tom's Guide Award for Health and Fitness.
+We named it the best smartwatch overall.

 Apple Watch 6 review: What I like

 - Blood Oxygen app: I’m happy to report both that I received 99% blood oxygen levels readings (above 95% is considered normal, although my father, a former EMT, says he wouldn’t want to see me below 98%), and that the Blood Oxygen app is pretty thorough.
 It offers a brief blood oxygen synopsis and walks users through taking on-demand readings.